abell625/dataviz-project-proposal/README.md

 setting.
 The input box allows you to quickly type in a pokemon's name or ID number and it'll load that pokemon.
 Overall, I am happy with how this project turned out, but I still have a few changes I would have liked to make if I had more time.

+A video presentation of my work can be found at https://youtu.be/0B7rYtYP35o?si=WYtS_56ftcM5VX3W

 ### Future Work

 I was unable to find the time to make the dropdowns and